turingschool/backend-curriculum-site/module1/lessons/variables_strings_and_integers.markdown

 Ruby variables have a few **requirements**.
 Local variables ...

-* always start with a lowercase letter (underscore is permitted, though uncommon)
 * have no spaces
 * do not contain most special characters like $, @, and &
+* can contain underscores & numbers, but CANNOT start with a number

+A few examples of invalid Ruby variable names include:

+* `student names` - variables cannot include a space
+* `account_$` - variables cannot include most special characters
+* `1st_lesson` – variables can’t start with a number, should just be first_lesson

 In addition to those requirements, Rubyists have a few common style **conventions** for variable names:

+* always start with a lowercase letter (underscore is permitted, though uncommon)
-* use snake case where each word in the name is lowercase and connected by underscores (_)
+* use snake case where each word in the name is lowercase and connected by underscores ( _ )
 * are named after the meaning of their contents, not the type of their contents
-* aren’t abbreviated, especially **NO SINGLE LETTER VARIABLES**
+* are NEVER abbreviated, especially **NO SINGLE LETTER VARIABLES**

 Good variable names might be count, students_in_class, or first_lesson.

-A few examples of bad Ruby variable names include:
+A few examples of Ruby variable names with poor convention include:

 * `studentsInClass` – uses camel-case rather than snake-case, should be students_in_class
-* `1st_lesson` – variables can’t start with a number, should just be first_lesson
 * `student_name_string` – includes the type of the data in the name, should just be students
 * `msg` or `v` – abbreviates rather than just using message